zakelasli/Atliq-Hardware-sales-insights/README.md

 The sales director want just know how business is doing and what are the biggest area that they need to focus, to know is there's a region which declining to start some promotion offer or mybe the can engage with customers in a more better way.
 # An Insight into the Work Method
 To Solve this problem I started by creating a project planing using AIMS GRID (AIMS GRIS is a project Management Tool), and it has four compenent :
+  1 - The purpose.
+  2- Steakholders.
+  3- End Result.
-1 - The purpose, 2- Steakholders, 3- End Result, 4- Success criteria.
+  4- Success criteria.